MarkStrickland562/WordCounter/README.md

 To edit the project, open the project in your preferred text editor.

-Change into the work directory:: $ cd WordCounter.Solution
+Change into the work directory: $ cd WordCounter.Solution

-To run the program:

-Navigate to the location of the WordCounter.cs file then compile and execute:
+To run the program, navigate to the location of the WordCounter.cs file then compile and execute:

 $ cd WordCounter
 $ mcs WordCounter.cs Models/Counter.cs; mono WordCounter.exe